-In conjunction with FSOs, a set of minimum objectives for all airports regardless of state role was developed.
+In conjunction with FSOs, a set of minimum objectives for all airports regardless of airport classification was developed.
 These are referred to as systemwide minimum objectives and they represent the minimum level of airfield, landside facilities, and airport services recommended at all airports to maintain safety.
+These objectives represent the recommended minimum level of airfield facilities, landside facilities, and airport services needed at ALL airports to maintain a safe and efficient aviation system that meets a variety of user needs.
 Table 2.8 presents the systemwide minimum objectives for all airports.
 Systemwide minimum objectives are evaluated and presented as part of Chapter 3.
 Inventory and System Adequacy.